Healthcare mobile app development for doctors

 Source: App Store

-Core features of medical calculator applications
+Core features of medical calculator apps:

-• broad spectrum of medical calculators
+• Broad spectrum of evidence-based medical calculators

-• no internet access is required
+• Offline access — no internet connection required

 iPrescribe is a medical mobile app for doctors that allows them to prescribe controlled substances complying with legal regulations.
 Today, the application is preloaded with 3,500+ FDA-approved medications and their available dosages.